 \section{Conclusion}

-We developed an alternative model for Bermudan swaption valuation which allows us to express explicitly the dependence of Bermudan swaption price on the swap rates distributions and correlations between them.
-The model replaces the use of unobservable mean reversion parameters as in traditional approaches by swap rates correlations which can be estimated from historical data or implied from midcurve swaptions and CMS spreads markets.
+We developed an alternative model for Bermudan swaption valuations which allows us to express explicitly the dependence of Bermudan swaption price on the swap rate distributions and correlations between them.
+The model replaces the use of mean reversion parameters (as in traditional approaches) with swap rate correlations, which can be estimated from historical data or implied from midcurve swaption and CMS spread markets.
 The model does not require product specific calibrations, and its lattice style analogy has only that many steps as the number of swaption exercises.
 The approach offers potential to a faster and more accurate risk management of Bermudan swaptions.
 We provided a numerical implementation based on the implied volatility-by-strike swap rate distribution parameterisation and the deterministic annuity ratio assumption.
 The model demonstrated a good fit to the market.

-One could try to trade directly off this model, but they would need to maintain adjustments between three separate markets: bermudans, midcurves and swaptions with relative strikes.
-This is because all the three markets are exotic and supply/demand factors play significant role in addition to no arbitrage principle.

 \